tl-its-umich-edu/student_explorer/README.md

     - `python manage.py loaddata */fixtures/*.json`
     - `python manage.py runserver`
 5. Browse to [http://localhost:2080/#/advisors/](http://localhost:2080/#/advisors/)
-    - Login as individual advisors using their lower-case first name as username/password
+    - Login as individual advisors using their lower-case first name as username/password (e.g.: burl/burl)

 ## Configuring an external database ##
 - Add an database to the DATABASES setting ('lt_dataset' in this example).